CSC1992/Time-Series-Forecasting/README.md

 The running total aggregates treatments for countries where the rank is less than or equal to the current rank (rk).

 3- Create a Percentage of the running total by the total for the selected countries.

+This measure calculates the percentage of the cumulative running total relative to the total for the selected countries.
+It provides insight into the proportion of treatments contributed by each ranked country relative to the overall total.

  ```DAX
 ABC_% =